 You can also strategically place leaves of certain plants such as catnip in areas that attract cockroaches.
 Or, crush up plants using a mortar and pestle and sprinkle that powder along baseboards or other areas where bugs congregate.

-Finally, you can make a liquid repellent out of some plants such as mint by boiling it into a tea.
-Then, put the liquid in a spray bottle and you have a natural insecticide.
+Finally, you can make a liquid repellent out of some plants, such as mint, by boiling it into a tea.
+Pour the liquid in a spray bottle and you have a natural insecticide.